Configuring Additional Settings for a

 User Connection Settings

-For Max number of devices per
+Max devices per

-For Allow the user to stay connected for, from the
+Allow the user to stay

-Hours, or Days and then enter
+Hours, or Days from the

 Note: After exceeding the